Blubern/GCH-CSharpAspUnitTest/README.md

 - write prompts in code comments
 - open the inline chat (Alt+/)
 - try out the commands e.g. /help
-- open the github chat windows and have a conversation with Copilot
+- open the github chat window and have a conversation with Copilot
-- In case you don't know that much about Blazor try to find a way that Copilot will explain you code / files
+- In case you don't know that much about Blazor try to find a way that Copilot will explain your code / files

 ## Challenge 1 - Create a new Page with a Todo List